 - Drywall sanding sponge

-For this kind of small repair, a small tub of premixed joint compound may be easier to use than mixing up a batch of compound from dry powder and water.
+For this kind of small repair, a small tub of premixed joint compound may be easier to use than mixing up a batch of the compound from dry powder and water.

 How to Repair Small Holes in Drywall